toptal/picasso/.changeset/khaki-moons-change.md

 ---
 ### Select

-- introduce new prop `disablePortal`.
-Needed in some edgecases, for example when used in Drawer with search behaviour
+- introduce new prop `disablePortal` to allow using search input inside Drawer